 While I was looking at places to visit in London, England, the London Dungeons kept popping up.
 Willow and I talked about it and this is where I went totally wrong.
 I did not do my homework at all.
 I let what I thought the London Dungeons would be like take over and I didn’t even bother looking them up.
 Hindsight is a great thing!

 After a day of wandering, we came across London Dungeons and thought about going in.
-At that stage, we had not discovered how much it would cost all of us to go in there and we had overspent on the daily budget by a significant amount on all our days in London.
+Wow this looked like a great thing to do in London.
+At that stage, we had not discovered how much it would cost all of us to go in there and we had overspent on the daily budget by a significant amount on all our days visiting London attractions.
 And if you read the website regularly you will know Mark is a stickler for his daily budget!

 A young lady came up to us while we were still deciding whether to go in or not and offered us her free ticket.
 At first with all the scams that go on, I was hesitant to take it from her but she insisted that ‘this sort of thing’ was just ‘not for her’.
 She genuinely looked frightened and that is probably when I should have said let’s go back to the hotel!